open5e/open5e/source/Spellcasting/spells_a-z/s/symbol.rst

 seeing or reading the glyph.

-You can further refine the trigger so the spell is activated only under certain circumstances or according to a creature’s physical characteristics (such as height or weight), or physical kind (for example, the ward could be set to affect hags or shapechangers).
-You can also specify creatures that don’t trigger the glyph, such as those who say a certain password.
+You can further refine the trigger so the spell is activated only under certain circumstances or according to a creature's physical characteristics (such as height or weight), or physical kind (for example, the ward could be set to affect hags or shapechangers).
+You can also specify creatures that don't trigger the glyph, such as those who say a certain password.

 When you inscribe the glyph, choose one of the options below for its